BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 * By default, adds all legendaries/uniques/pearls/seraph/effervescent items (weapons, grenade mods, class mods, shields, relics) into the global "legendary" loot pools, so you'll start seeing those much more frequently.
+  * The Fire Drill, an unused Infinity variant from the Commander Lilith DLC, has been added to the global drop pools.
+No other unused weapon from that DLC has been added, though -- there are a few others.
 * By default, loot will skew much more rare.
 You should expect to see those legendaries/uniques/pearls/seraphs/effervescents far more frequently than in vanilla BL2.